rmcomplexity/blog/_posts/2020-12-01-introduction-to-python-logging.md

 Here's a few important things to note:

-- The previous diagram is from the logger that is being used point of view.
+- The diagram above is from the point of view of the logger used.
 - Filters, handlers and formatters are defined once and can be used multiple times.
 - **Only** the filters and formatters assigned to the parent's handler are applied to the `LogRecord` (this is the loop that says "Parent Loggers\*")

-Based on the diagram **there are four reason why a logger would not process a log event**:
+##### Every log event created will be processed **except in the following cases**:

 1. The logger or the handler configured in the logger are not enabled for the log level used.
 2. A filter configured in the logger or the handler rejects the log event.
-3. A child logger has `prooagate=False` causing events not to be passed to any of the parent loggers.
+3. A child logger has `propagate=False` causing events not to be passed to any of the parent loggers.
 4. Your are using a different logger or the logger is not a parent of the one being used.